Harjeeta: Cast

+Release

+The film was released theatrically on 18 May 2018.

+Home Media Release

+For digital audiences, it is available on the Chaupal Ott platform.

 Soundtrack

 Harjeeta’s soundtrack is composed by Gurmeet Singh while background score is composed by Raju Singh.
 It was released by record label Lokdhun Punjabi on 12 May 2018 at iTunes and other platforms.
-Song “Kinna Pyaar” sung by Mannat Noor was well received by audience, and as of August 2019 it has been viewed over 14 million times on YouTube.
+Song “Kinna Pyaar” sung by Mannat Noor was well received by audience, and as of August 2019 it has been viewed over 33 million times on YouTube.

 Reception

 Jasmine Singh of The Tribune gave four stars out of five.
 Singh praised Arora's direction and Jagdeep Sidhu’s story, and described it as “fine balance of emotions, drama, romance and comedy“.
 She also praised performance by Sameep Ranaut, said, “It is Sameep who prepares the perfect ground for the young Tuli.
 Sameep delivers an award-winning performance and so does the young Tuli [Ammy Virk].”
 Singh praised performances by Virk, Gurpreet Bhangu, Parkash Gadhu, Pankaj Tripathi, Sawan Rupowali, and Raj Jhinjer.
 In last added, “Harjeeta is a fine example of a good story, good direction, good acting, good music, together in one team, heading for a goal...And goal it is for team Harjeeta!”
 Punjabi website Daah Films gave three and a half stars out of five.